USAFA-ECE/ece383/_sources/Assignments/lab1.md

 ### VHDL Code

 In order to get you going in this lab, some of the VHDL code has been provided for you.
 In most cases, you should refrain from changing the modules given.
-In order to get a better understanding how these modules interact with one another, the following section provides a schematic and the input, output and behavior of some of the modules.
+In order to get a better understanding how these modules interact with one another, the following sections provides a schematic and the input, output and behavior of some of the modules.

 - lab1.vhdl
 - lab1.xdc
 - video.vhdl